avalero92/TSGenerator/README.md

 3- **get.Series.VPP** function: is used to extract median phenology and productivity data from Copernicus (SOS, EOS, MAX, etc).

+### Missing data analysis and visualization

+1- **general.Quality** function: is used to obtain the average percentage of the quality of all time series (in case of multiple time series) as a function of the number of observations in each series.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+## References